Lurker00/DX200-USB-Audio-Release/README.md

 * Yellow - the interface is being restarted after a disconnect.
 * Red - the interface was disconnected and is about to be restarted.
 * Blue - idle state with music playback detected.
 The smart wakelock is active.

+## Compatible applications
+### HibyMusic by Lurker
+The old (2.3.4) versions of HibyMusic modified by me is a part of firmware for DAPs, with kind permission of the owner, is 100% compatible and require no additional settings.
+This is the default ***Active player***.

+### Neutron Music
+Neutron Music Player automatically detects DX200 and is able to play PCM up to 32/768KHz and DSD up to DSD512 bit perfect, without a need to use USB Audio application.
+[Read here for settings](https://github.com/Lurker00/DX200-firmware/blob/master/README.md#recommended-settings-for-neutron-music-player).
+To use with USB Audio, turn on **Direct USB Driver** in **Audio Hardware**.

+### USB Audio Player PRO
+Starting from version 4.1, UAPP can play bit perfect PCM up to 32/192kHz via its HiRes Direct Driver.
+[Read here for settings](https://github.com/Lurker00/DX200-firmware/blob/master/README.md#recommended-settings-for-usb-audio-player-pro) for both HiRes Direct Driver and USB Audio.

+*Note:* UAPP plays 1 second of silence on start, which causes USB Audio interface to disconnet.
+So, please first start UAPP, then push START button in USB Audio application.

 ## FAQ
 **Q**: Is it safe to run DAP in this mode?<br />